DevBlocky/scalpel/README.md

 1. Open terminal in directory with `Cargo.toml`
 2. Run `cargo build --release`
-3. Wait for Build to Complete
-4. Binary is located at `target/release/scalpel`
+3. Binary is located at `target/release/scalpel`

 **Building For Windows**